-For more stories on the theme “Costly Discipleship,” see the June issue of The Mennonite, available here.
+This is a web-exclusive article on the theme “Costly Discipleship.”
+For more stories on this theme, see the June issue of The Mennonite, available here.

 When I was 16, a friend and I were arrested for setting off fireworks in a housing development near my home.
 When we noticed a police vehicle cruising the neighborhood, we ran and hid, but the officer saw us running.
 He followed us and with a few choice words convinced us to turn ourselves in.
 There were no guns drawn or tasers brandished.
 We weren’t told to keep our hands visible as we approached a lone police officer.
 I had nothing to fear except the look on my mother’s face because I’d learned from my upbringing as a middle-class white kid that the police were generally trustworthy.
 We were cuffed and frisked, but after a lecture from the officer, we were taken home without so much as a citation.
 We even got our fireworks back.

 Although I considered myself a culturally aware, progressive-minded person, it wasn’t until years later, while I was in seminary, that I considered the possibility that this episode could have ended much differently or that my white body afforded me certain protections that night.
 The truth is that the outcome of that night is emblematic of a more general safety and security I’ve been guaranteed as a white man, one that is on display, perhaps in its most acute form, in police encounters but pervades nearly every aspect of social and economic life.